Chuntim0303/unicorns_dashboard/README.md

 ### About Data

 The dashboard tells a story of Unicorn companies in the world.
-Unicorn is a privately-held company with a valuation above $1billion.
+Unicorn is a privately-held company with a valuation over $ 1billion.

 ### Highlights

+- The dashboard presents a comprehensive analysis of the global unicorn landscape.
+- Highlighting the dominant roles played by the United States and China as major players in the world economy.
+The combined valuation of these two powerhouse contries surpasses half of the world's total.
+- In the year 2021, unicorn valuations accounted for an impressive one-third of total valuations since the inception of unicorns.
+- Bytence, SpaceX, and Strpe emerge as the most successful unicorns.
+- The industries of Fintech, Internet Network & Services, E-commerce, and Artificial Intelligence take the lead in unicorn growth and prominence.

 ### 📊 Visualization